• Art magazine

 Conclusion on ghostwriting in the cultural and creative industries

-As you have probably already recognized now, the ghostwriting definition has nothing to cheat or be dishonest.
-Ghostwriters are now a fixer and sensible part of culture and creative industries.
-This profession is practiced well, often a art form itself.
-This should be the focus when it comes to ghostwriting in art and culture.
+As you've probably already realized, the definition of ghostwriting has nothing to do with cheating or being dishonest.
+Ghostwriters are an established and valuable part of the cultural and creative industries today.
+This profession is practiced skillfully, often becoming an art form in itself.
+That's what should be the focus when discussing ghostwriting in art and culture.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.